DavidDikker/endgame/README.md

 endgame expose --service iam --name test-resource-exposure --dry-run
 ```

-* To create the backdoor to that resource from your rogue account
+* To create the backdoor to that resource from your rogue account, run the following:

-> 🚨this is not a drill🚨

 ```bash
 endgame expose --service iam --name test-resource-exposure